jpuronah/Hive-printf/README.md

 Instructions:

-• You have to manage the following conversions: csp, diouxX (with flags: hh, h, l and ll), f (with flags: l and L)
+✅ You have to manage the following conversions: csp, diouxX (with flags: hh, h, l and ll), f (with flags: l and L)

-• You must manage %%, flags #0-+ and space, minimum field-width and precision.
+✅ You must manage %%, flags #0-+ and space, minimum field-width and precision.

-Bonuses done:
+Bonuses:

-• %p (pointers)
+✅ %p (pointers)

-• %b (binary)
+✅ %b (binary)